Meet Our Leadership Team.

 Marc is a graduate of Erasmus Hall High School, Brooklyn, NY and The New York Institute of Technology with a B.S. degree in Accounting.
 Marc, along with his wife, Colleen, and their two Labrador Retrievers live in High Falls, N.Y.
 Credentials: Licensed CPA, Series 7, Series 66, Registered Investment Advisor, Life and health insurance, Certification for Long-Term Care, Certification for NYS Partnership for Long-Term Care.

-Ray and his wife, Anne, have been residents of Woodland Pond since 2011.
+Ray and his wife, Anne, became residents of Woodland Pond in 2011.
 He is a former chair of Woodland Pond’s Mill Brook Preserve Committee and was a charter member of the Editorial Committee of The Gardiner Gazette.
 Ray has served as a board member and chair of the Finance Committee of the Wallkill Valley Land Trust; as a trustee of the Hiram Halle Memorial Library in Pound Ridge, NY; and managed two successful municipal ballot propositions to fund the preservation of open space, one in Pound Ridge and one in Gardiner, NY.
 Ray was a Fulbright Scholar and has a B.A., magna cum laude, Phi Beta Kappa, from Washington and Lee University, Lexington, VA.